Locations:

 While the impact patient characteristics had on overall survival differed significantly between the two groups, the study authors found that Black patients experienced worse outcomes among both young- and average-onset PBA.

 “As we hypothesized, demographics, such as race, sex and socioeconomic status, do impact the incidence and outcomes for young-onset cancer,” notes Dr. Jayakrishnan.
-“More work needs to be done to address disparities that impact a patient’s risk of developing disease as well their ability to access appropriate care.”
+“More work needs to be done to address differences that impact a patient’s risk of developing disease as well their ability to access appropriate care.”

 Significance and next steps